The Jäger Report (2)

 To the interrogating official Mr. Aedtner!

 I depart from this existence, because I can no longer bear this life.
 Please don’t take it to be cowardice of fear of what is coming.
-Since 15 years I have long put behind me the circumstances and occurrences in Lithuania and my life back them – no memory and my capacity to remember has completely left me, I can no longer provide the information that you demand of me.
+Since 15 years I have long put behind me the circumstances and occurrences in Lithuania and my life back them.
+My memory and my capacity to remember has completely left me, I can no longer provide the information that you demand of me.

 I know and am conscious that the co-defendants will now put all blame on me.
 I pardon them.